CickandLimited/arta-precourse/README.md

 ## Setup

 1. Copy this plugin's folder into `wp-content/plugins/` on your WordPress site and activate **Ayotte Precourse Portal**.
-2. Activation automatically creates the `Precourse Forms` dashboard page.
+2. Activation automatically creates the `Precourse Forms` dashboard page (accessible at `/precourse-forms`).
 Any old `Precourse Form` page is removed.
 3. A new **Precourse Portal** menu will appear in the WordPress admin with tools for invites, debugging, progress tracking and form management.
 4. Configure an external forms database from **Precourse Portal → Form DB Settings** if you plan to use the custom form manager.